 It is simple to identify whether your website is WordPress powered or not.
 Once a hacker sees that your site is powered by WordPress, it is pretty easy for them to find your login URL. the default WordPress login page is found by entering your domain name, followed by /wp-login.php.

 Most of the site owners do not change their username after they set up a blog from its default username which is [admin].

 Read also, How to change WordPress Admin Username

-Instead of choosing predictable names like http://example.com/wordpress or http://example.com/wp, chose a name that is unique and not so obvious as http://example.com/wpid.
+Instead of choosing predictable names like http://example.com/wordpress or http://example.com/wp, choose a name that is unique and not so obvious like http://example.com/wpid.

 2. Hiding Your Site Login Page

 The next logical step to encourage your security is to hide your login page from hackers and malicious bots.
 If your site is of the nature that it has to be easier for multiple users to find and log in then it’s best that you consider this step with caution.

 It is not recommended to use the strategies given below if your site is a membership site and login attempts are open to a larger array of users.